 The Board has discretion to offer licensees the opportunity to resolve a violation of an applicable statute or rule by paying a nondisciplinary financial penalty as provided by 26 V.S.A. § 1377.
 If such an offer is made and accepted, and the specified penalty received, the matter will be closed with no further action.
-A licensee does not have the right to have a case resolved by nondisciplinary financial penalty if the Board does not extend an offer to resolve it in that manner.
+A licensee does not have the right to request that an offer for resolution by nondisciplinary financial penalty be extended.